 George Bush, 41st President of the United States, officially opened the course at Shadow Hawk Golf Club in 1999.
-A Rees Jones design, with fairways routed around Pecan trees and several lakes, it sits on a 240-acre property in Richmond.
+A Rees Jones design, with fairways routed around Pecan trees and several lakes, it sits on a 240-acre property near Richmond.

 The very private Shadow Hawk Golf Club uses the designation "Golf Club" instead of "Country Club" consciously - This is an island of elegance dedicated to golf...
 No tennis courts, pool, or rotary club meetings.. simply golf the way it was intended.